Fact-checked against Department of Education on 2026-04-25.

 Public vs private school costs

-Australian school education runs on three main systems: public (state-government-run, free at point of use for most things), Catholic (low-fee independent), and independent (often higher-fee).
-Each has different cost profiles.
+School in Australia runs on three systems: public (run by the state, free at the point of use for most things), Catholic (low-fee independent), and independent (often higher-fee).
+Each carries a different cost profile.

 Public schools

-Combined annual costs are typically in the hundreds to low thousands of dollars per child, depending on year level and the school’s expectations.
+Add it up and you’re typically looking at hundreds to low thousands of dollars per child each year, depending on the year level and what the school expects.

 Private and Catholic schools

-Catholic schools (often called “low-fee independent”) generally charge a few thousand dollars per year in tuition.
-Independent (often called “high-fee independent” or “GPS-style”) schools can charge tens of thousands per year for senior years.
+Catholic schools – the “low-fee independent” tier – generally charge a few thousand dollars a year in tuition.
+Independent schools at the top end, the “high-fee independent” or GPS-style ones, can run to tens of thousands a year by the senior years.

-Importantly, all schools — public and private — receive a mix of state and federal government funding.
-Private school families pay fees on top of the government contribution, not instead of it.
+One thing worth holding onto: every school, public and private alike, gets a mix of state and federal funding.
+Private school families pay their fees on top of that government contribution, not instead of it.

 VET – vocational education and training

-VET in Australia includes TAFE (state-government-run) and private registered training organisations.
-Course fees vary widely:
+VET covers TAFE (run by the states) and private registered training organisations.
+Course fees are all over the map:

-Eligible students at approved providers can use VET Student Loans for diploma and advanced diploma courses, similar to FEE-HELP for higher education.
-The eligibility framework is covered in our HELP eligibility article.
+If you’re an eligible student at an approved provider, VET Student Loans can cover diploma and advanced diploma courses, much the same way FEE-HELP works for higher education.
+We unpack the eligibility framework in our HELP eligibility article.

-For some priority occupations and skills areas, federal and state governments offer fee subsidies or “free TAFE” programs.
-These shift periodically with policy changes, and the current programs are listed on state TAFE sites and on the federal education portal.
+For certain priority occupations and skills shortages, federal and state governments hand out fee subsidies or run “free TAFE” programs.
+These come and go with policy changes, so check the current list on your state TAFE site and on the federal education portal.

 University – fees, places, and HELP

-University costs in Australia depend on whether the student is in a Commonwealth-supported place (CSP) or full-fee place, and the course-fee band the course falls into.
+What university costs you hinges on two things: whether you’re in a Commonwealth-supported place (CSP) or a full-fee place, and which course-fee band your course falls into.

 Commonwealth-supported places